apollographql/apollo-kotlin/docs/source/index.md

 - `.json` schema files: describes the types in your backend using the Json syntax.
 - `.graphql` executable files: describes your queries and operations in the GraphQL syntax.

-By default, Apollo Kotlin requires a schema in your module's `src/main/graphql` directory.
+By default, Apollo Kotlin requires a schema in your module's `src/main/graphql` (or `src/commonMain/graphql` for KMP) directory.
 You can download a schema using introspection with the `./gradlew downloadApolloSchema` task.
-Sometimes introspection is disabled and you will have to ask your backend team to provide a schema.
+Sometimes introspection is disabled, and you will have to ask your backend team to provide a schema.
 Copy this schema to your module:

 ```
 cp ${schema} ${module}/src/main/graphql/